Hair Growth Education

 Follicle Aging, Oxidative Stress, and Hair Color Changes

 Hair follicles age over time.
-This aging process can involve reduced regenerative efficiency, accumulated oxidative injury, altered signaling, and declining resilience within the follicular niche.
+This process can involve reduced regenerative efficiency, accumulated oxidative stress, altered signaling, and declining resilience within the follicular environment.
 These same dynamics can influence both hair density and hair color.

-Grey hair is not just a cosmetic shift.
+Grey hair is not only a cosmetic shift.
 It reflects biological changes in pigment-producing systems, often tied to oxidative stress and the aging of follicular support cells.

 Diagram showing oxidative stress pathways contributing to follicle aging and hair thinning